dogguts/System.DirectoryServices.Protocol_linux/README.md

 ## Disclaimer

-This is by no means even remotely production ready. **Use at your onwn risk**
+Quick (and somewhat dirty) port that suits my personal needs and might serve yours.

-But for the time being it suits my personal needs and might serve yours.
+**Use at your onwn risk**